Invivogen

 $1,457

-HEK-Blue™ IL-1β cells were engineered from the human embryonic kidney HEK 293 cell line to detect bioactive interleukin-1β (IL-1β) by monitoring the activation of the NF-κB and AP-1 pathways.
+HEK-Blue™ IL-1β cells were engineered from the human embryonic kidney HEK293 cell line to detect bioactive human interleukin-1 β (IL-1β) in various biological samples (cell culture supernatant and serum) by monitoring the activation of the NF-κB and AP-1 pathways.
 These cells are useful to monitor IL-1β secretion in inflammasome activation studies.
-They can also be used for screening anti-IL-1β antibodies.
+Additionally, HEK-Blue™ IL-1β detect bioactive human IL-1α.
+Both IL‑1α and IL-1β are secreted pro‑inflammatory cytokine that play a critical role in immune responses and inflammation [1].

 Cell line description:

-HEK-Blue™ IL-1β cells derive from the HEK-Blue™ Null-1v cell line which expresses an NF-κB/AP-1 inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
-Binding of IL-1 to its receptor on the surface of HEK-Blue™ IL-1β cells triggers a signaling cascade leading to the activation NF-κB/AP-1 and the subsequent production of SEAP.
-Levels of SEAP can be easily monitored using QUANTI-Blue™ Solution.
+HEK-Blue™ IL-1β cells endogenously express the human (h) IL-1 receptor, which binds both IL-1α and IL-1β.
+They were transfected with a NF-κB/AP-1-inducible secreted embryonic alkaline phosphatase (SEAP) reporter.
+The binding of IL-1α or IL-1β to its receptor triggers a signaling cascade leading to NF-κB/AP-1 activation and the subsequent production of SEAP.
+This can be readily assessed in the supernatant using QUANTI-Blue™ Solution, a SEAP detection reagent.

 • Fully functional IL-1β signaling pathway